mcagov/waves-app/README.md

 Schedule: Daily

 If the `submission#referred_until` date has been reached, applications should be restored to the unclaimed tasks queue.
-To run this task:
+To run this application_type:

   `rake waves:expire_referrals`